< Back

 Why should you monitor Amazon Athena?

-Monitoring Amazon Athena is crucial in order to receive timely notifications about failed queries.
+Monitoring Amazon Athena is crucial to receive timely notifications about failed queries.
 This helps prevent issues with data integration, visualization dashboards, and reports.
-When a query fails, it can potentially cause problems downstream, resulting in inaccurate or incomplete data being fed into other systems.
+When a query fails, it can cause problems downstream, resulting in inaccurate or incomplete data being fed into other systems.
 By monitoring Athena and getting notified about failed queries immediately, teams can quickly identify and resolve issues, preventing problems from cascading further downstream.

 Monitoring: Amazon Athena